chaseruskin/orbit/docs/src/commands/read.md

 ## __OPTIONS__

 `<unit>`
-      Read the file for this hdl design unit
+      Read the file for this primary design unit

 `--ip <spec>`
       Ip specification